Next Steps in 2021-2022 school year (and beyond)

-Next Steps in 2016 for School Times in Anne Arundel County
+for Anne Arundel County

 A History of School Start Times in Anne Arundel County

-- In the early 1970s, high school hours are 8:40 a.m. to 3:15 p.m, mostly to account for school construction, though at some schools there was both an early morning school session and an afternoon session.
+- In the Early 1970's, high school hours are 8:40 a.m. to 3:15 p.m, mostly to account for school construction, though at some schools there was both an early morning school session and an afternoon session.

-- 1976: High school runs from 7:45 a.m. to 2 p.m., presumably to allow for more efficient busing and when the Maryland State Department of Education (MSDE) mandates that students have to spend more "clock time" in school.
+- In the Early 1980's: High school runs from 7:45 a.m. to 2 p.m., presumably to allow for more efficient busing and when the Maryland State Department of Education (MSDE) mandates that students have to spend more "clock time" in school.

 - June 27, 1996: High school is shifted to 7:17 a.m. from 7:25 a.m. to make up time for potential snow day closures.
 In a Washington Post article a Board of Education member mentions later start times for high school would actually be better for the students than starting eight minutes earlier.

 - December 31, 1998: A letter in the Washington Post calls for moving AACo high school start times an hour later (scroll down or do a keyword search to find it in the link).